Avwaveaf/Trivinema/README.md

 # 🎬 Trivinema (Programmatic UI Project) V.1.0.0

 **Trivinema** is a modern movie browsing iOS application that lets users explore trending, top-rated, and upcoming movies with a clean and intuitive interface.
-Dive into detailed movie info, discover cast and crew, and enjoy a smooth, dynamic user experience built entirely with UIKit.
+Dive into detailed movie info, discover cast and crew, and enjoy a smooth, dynamic user experience built entirely with UIKit and **Minimal** external dependencies.

 ## ✨ Features